 - Use an odour-neutralising spray to eliminate the urine odor

 Don’t limit your dog’s water intake as a way to address dog incontinence.
 Dogs, especially senior dogs with underlying health issues, need water to maintain their health and to prevent dehydration.
 You may want to consider natural supplements as well to help them with relief.
-Either way, monitor your dog’s health everyday and make slight adjustments until they are feeling themselves again.
+Either way, monitor your dog’s health every day and make slight adjustments until they are feeling themselves again.
 It will take time.

 This may seem odd, but you should housetrain a puppy, when you adopt one, to urinate on a dog potty pad.
-This is an ideal way to not only housetrain the puppy but it is a way to acclimate a dog to using a dog potty pad – so your senior dog will use it when you put one down to help with their incontinence.
+This is an ideal way to not only housetrain the puppy but is a way to acclimate a dog to use a dog potty pad – so your senior dog will use it when you put one down to help with their incontinence.
 You can certainly train a senior dog to use a potty pad, but if they’ve seen it throughout their lives, at various times, it will quickly become second nature.

 Every time your incontinent senior dog successfully uses the dog potty pad, praise and reward them; it will make your clean up of the house much easier!

 Dogs who are accustomed to wearing clothing may take very nicely to wearing a doggie diaper.
 These easy-to-remove doggie diaper garments will keep urine from getting onto the floor or your furniture or bed and protect your home better; these are especially helpful if your dog sleeps on your bed or has its own bed.